 Popular with coin collectors and numismatists, this gold coin set comes in a presentation box with a certificate of authenticity.
+It has a mintage of just 1,000 sets.

 The coins have light surface marks on the coins and have been reduced in price to reflect this.